All Posts (9)

 The Genuine Student Test - how it compares with the GTE

-Enhanced GTE requirements - what are they and why have they been implemented?
+Enhanced GS requirements - what are they and why have they been implemented?

-The Importance of Lodging Genuine Temporary Entrant (GTE) Documents Early
+The Importance of Lodging Genuine Student Requirement (GSR) Documents Early

 How do I respond to a question about my incentives to return home when I complete my study? - Blog - SCUnited (ning.com)